135th Intelligence Squadron

-The 135th Intelligence Squadron (135 IS) is a unit of the United States Air Force, allotted to the Maryland Air National Guard], located at Warfield Air National Guard Base, Middle River, Maryland.
+The 135th Intelligence Squadron is a unit of the United States Air Force, allotted to the Maryland Air National Guard], located at Warfield Air National Guard Base, Middle River, Maryland.
 The 135th was active as a flying organization from 10 September 1955 to 30 September 2013.
 After 2013, it remained active but without assigned personnel or aircraft.
 In 2014, the Maryland Air National Guard requested the unit be reorganized and redesignated as the 135th Intelligence Squadron, and this request was approved by the National Guard Bureau effective 1 May 2016.

-Mission

-Operated combat-ready aircrew and aircraft to mobilize, deploy and provide intra-theater C-27J aircraft in support of U.S. interests worldwide.
-Supported theater commanders' requirements for combat delivery capability through tactical airland/airdrop operations and humanitarian aeromedical evacuations.

-Heraldry

-Symbolism: Ultramarine blue and golden yellow are the Air Force colors and symbolize that the unit is a part of the Air Force.
-The escutcheon portrays the coat of arms of the State of Maryland and signifies the home location of the unit.
-The crossed jousting lances reflect the military preparedness of the squadron and allude the Maryland state sport.

-Background: Designed by Lt Col Ronald James and approved for the 135th Tactical Airlift Squadron on 3 October 1990.
-Re-designated for the 135th Airlift Squadron in 1992.
-The motto, "Baltimore's Best" was suggested by Master Sgt.
-Lee Cherry and arose from the unit having been recognized by the Baltimore Is Best Committee on 18 February 1987.
-This insignia superseded one approved by the Air Force for the squadron in October 1960.